When we pick apples we put them in sacks to keep them in good condition. You can see how we do that here.

 Milling and Pressing

-The washed apples then get milled and pressed.
+The washed apples are then milled into a pulp and pressed.
 In 2014 we purchased a new mill capable of milling 1000 Kg of apples and hour.

-The milled apple pulp then gets placed into the hydo press.
-In 2014 we also purchased the press which is very effective.
+The milled apple pulp then gets placed into the hydro-press for pressing.
+In 2014 we also purchased the press which is very efficient.
 A pressing of 120 litres of pulp usually produces about 60 litres of apple juice.
 The juice is then pumped directly to the fermentation tanks where the juice is measured for SG (Specific Gravity), PH and the level of Malic Acid.

 FERMENTING AND TESTING

 Over the next 6-8 months the cider is tested regularly to see how it is developing.
-The fermentation slows right down over the Winter and then sometime restarts just as the Spring comes and the temperature rises.
+The fermentation slows right down over the Winter and then sometimes restarts just as the Spring comes, the apple blossom starts to show and the temperature rises.